Moraine Valley Community College: Athletics

 As a member of the NJCAA, the Moraine Valley Cyclones participate in 12 intercollegiate sports, including men's baseball, cross-country, basketball, golf and soccer, and women's basketball, cross-country, golf, soccer, softball and volleyball.
 Moraine Valley is a member of the Illinois Skyway Collegiate Conference, which consists of seven other junior colleges in the surrounding area.
 The athletics program is housed in the Health, Fitness & Recreation Center (Building H) on campus and is quite successful with many teams advancing to national competitions.

 In 1998, the mascot for the college was changed from the Marauders to the Cyclones.

 Student life

 Moraine Valley offers its students many opportunities to get involved on campus.
 There are about 40 clubs and organizations in which students can participate.
 The focus of these groups include, but are not limited to, special academic interests, religion, diversity and awareness, service and student government.
 Additionally, Moraine Valley provides various facilities for its students to spend their free time, such as the library, Fine and Performing Arts Center, Student Union, the Health, Fitness & Recreation Center, a 1.45-mile jogging path, and the Jack G. Bradley observation deck.
+Moraine Valley has 5 dining locations located on campus: Cafe Moraine, Elixir, The White Sheep Cafe, Donut Dudes, and al-hamawi.